 - Change the type of sparkline using the commands in the Type group.
 For example, clicking on Column, you can enable Excel to show column type sparklines.

-- Clicking on the Edit Data command (above part, not the drop down part of the command), then changing the Data Range and Location Range, you can always redefine your data for sparklines.
-Plus, the hidden data can also be maintained with the command Hidden and Empty Cells (Drop down part of Edit Data > Hidden and Empty Cells).
+- Clicking on the Edit Data command (above part, not the drop-down part of the command), then changing the Data Range and Location Range, you can always redefine your data for sparklines.
+Plus, the hidden data can also be maintained with the command Hidden and Empty Cells (Dropdown part of Edit Data > Hidden and Empty Cells).
 If we hide column E, you can see that there will be only 6 columns for each sparkline.
 But if we click on Edit Data -> Hidden & Empty Cells and select Show data in hidden rows and columns, the hidden column E will be included in the sparklines and the number of columns will return to 7 again.

-- By selecting the check boxes in the Show group of commands, you can mark the High Point, Low Point, Negative Points, First Point or Last Point of the sparklines.
+- By selecting the checkboxes in the Show group of commands, you can mark the High Point, Low Point, Negative Points, First Point or Last Point of the sparklines.
 If you select High Point, peak values of the sparklines will be marked.
 I have used Excel’s Conditional Formatting to highlight the peak values as shown in Figure 2.3.
 Here I have shown how you can work with Excel’s conditional formatting features.
 If you are not familiar with conditional formatting, you can read this article for more examples.
 Let’s take cell I3 as an example.
 Two high points of the sparkline in cell I3 have been marked and this result is inconsistent with the results returned by conditional formatting (conditional formatting is showing two top values (64, 64) on the left).
 And for Los Angeles (cell I5), there is only one peak value and therefore only one point has been marked in the sparkline.

 - We can also change the style or color of sparklines and the sparklines’ markers via commands in Style group.
 You see from Figure 2.4 that high points and low points are already marked using conditional formatting rules.
 Numbers in red are the highest values while numbers in green are the lowest values.
 Also, both high points and low points are marked for each sparkline.
-And with the commands under Marker Color drop down, you can even customize the color of high points and low points respectively or more.
+And with the commands under Marker Color drop-down, you can even customize the color of high points and low points respectively, or more.
 And the colors of these points are in consistence with the result of conditional formatting.

 - Through Axis commands (click on the drop down to see more commands), we can change the way the axes for each sparkline.
 For example, Vertical Axis Maximum Value can be set to the same for all sparklines.
 X-axis or y-axis scale can be set to be the same for all the sparklines.
 By default, each individual sparkline has its own scale.
 Look at Figure 2.5, it is much easier for us to make comparisons between cities after the y-axis scale is set to be the same for all sparklines.
 The temperature in San Francisco is lower than that of other cities.

 - Here Figure 2.6 illustrates how Ungroup command works.
-Top panel tells that all sparklines are grouped together as there is a blue box surrounding them.
-If you click on cell I4 and then click on Ungroup command, sparkline in cell I4 will be removed from above group.
+The top panel tells that all sparklines are grouped together as there is a blue box surrounding them.
+If you click on cell I4 and then click on Ungroup command, sparkline in cell I4 will be removed from the above group.
 This can be demonstrated by the middle panel.
 The blue borders disappear now.
 But if you click on any other cells (bottom panel), the blue borders show again.
 The remaining cells are still grouped together.